 Good day, sunshine!
-After a long, cold, lonely winter (♫) it’s finally time to open our windows, take a deep breath of fresh air, relax on the hammock, bask in the sunshine and when we’re feeling inspired: mulch, fertilize, and prune our trees!
+After a long, cold, lonely winter in Charlotte, NC, (♫) it’s finally time to open our windows, take a deep breath of fresh air, relax on the hammock, bask in the sunshine and when we’re feeling inspired: mulch, fertilize, and prune our trees!
 Right?

 Spring Tree and Shrub Pruning